Add To Favorites

 X-rays were discovered in 1895 by Wilhelm Roentgen, a German physicist.
 He found that these rays could pass through many materials that absorb visible light, allowing us to see inside solid objects.
 For the first time, people could look at the inner workings of the human body, as well as other creatures’ bodies.

 Aboriginal Australian people created many beautiful bark "X-ray" paintings of the inner parts of animals, using what they knew about the animal as inspiration.
-Study these paintings for ideas.
+Have students study these paintings for ideas.

-To use your X-ray Eyes, choose a favorite animal.
-Use Crayola Color Switchers Markers to outline your creature on white paper.
+Students choose a favorite animal.
+Use Crayola Washable Markers to outline the creature on white paper.

-Flip the Marker and apply the special color switcher to draw what's inside.
-Use what you know about your animal’s anatomy and habits to help you.
-For instance, what does your animal eat?
+Students use what they know about their animal’s anatomy and habits to help them.
+For instance, what does the animal eat?
 Does it live in water or on land?
 Imagine what the inner workings of the animal look like.
 You know that human beings have many organs that they need to survive, such as a heart, lungs, stomach, and liver.
-Does your animal have these parts too?
-Does your animal have some parts that people don’t have?
+Does the animal have some parts that people don’t have?
 Place the organs in and around each other in the animal’s body.

-When you are finished, research the animal’s anatomy to see how accurately you drew its innards!
+When finished, students should research the animal’s anatomy to see if they drew the innards accurately.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho